aliciabierly/Energy_Profiling/README.md

 # Project Structure

-* **CLEAN_analysis.ipynb**: Contains Python functions for data processing, statistical analysis, and visualization.
+* **CLEAN_analysis.ipynb**: Contains Python codes and functions for data processing, statistical analysis, and visualization.
 Includes an example for conducting analysis on an energy signature for an individual system.
 * **data/**: A directory storying raw sensor data.
 Data is partitioned by day to align with a day of profiling a building.